To view Members Only content on this page, please sign in. Find out more about membership

 The Working Party holds its AGM in March, and aims to hold two other meetings each year: in summer (at UKELA's annual conference) and in autumn.
 Telephone conferencing is available for those who cannot attend the meetings in person.

 The Working Party is open to UKELA members with experience of water law.
 All UKELA members can attend our meetings at which external speakers cover water-related issues and topics of wider environmental interest.
 The Working Party is run by co-convenors.
-A number of sub-groups lead on particular topics.

 If you would like to join, contact the group's convenors.

 In October 2016, the Water Working Party submitted suggestions to the Law Commission for reform to primary legislation concerning flooding: see Consultation Responses, below.

 The Water Working Party presented a seminar on flooding in September 2014.
 Topics covered included: riparian and groundwater flooding, contamination, insurance, drainage, flood insurance and the siting and design of new developments to adapt to flooding.The session was chaired by Professor William Howarth (Kent University), and featured Anna Butler (Environmental Consultant, Atkins Environmental), Ned Westaway (Francis Taylor Buildings), Will Upton (6 Pump Court), David Rooke (Director of Flood Resources Management, Environment Agency), Hamish Hall (Joint Head of Water at WSP) and Zelda Bentham (Group Head of Environment & Climate Change, Aviva).